 Specialty: Health care systems research

-Widely recognized for her extensive research into the effects on patient outcomes of system factors such as nurse staffing levels and organizational culture, Dr. Linda Flynn serves as a professor and Interim Dean at Rutgers School of Nursing.
+Widely recognized for her extensive research into the effects on patient outcomes of system factors such as nurse staffing levels and organizational culture, Dr. Linda Flynn serves as dean and professor at Rutgers School of Nursing.

 Her funded program of research stands out by extending beyond hospitals and into non-acute care settings, including home health care and nursing homes.
 She is a frequent collaborator with Dr. Charlotte Thomas-Hawkins, at Rutgers School of Nursing.
 Together, they focus on the seldom-examined effect of staffing levels on patient outcomes in outpatient dialysis – currently a hot policy issue in several states.

 Within the hospital setting, she quantified relationships among the practice environment, nurses’ safety practices, and the frequency of medication errors in 82 medical/surgical units.
 Building on those findings, she recently designed and tested the Nurse Manager in Action Program (NMAP) to improve patient safety.
 Currently, she is the co-lead on two PCORI-funded projects aimed at improving veteran health through healthcare system modifications.

 In recognition of her accomplishments, Dr. Flynn was the recipient of Rutgers School of Nursing’s 2015 Outstanding Alumni Award.
 She is also the co-editor of the textbook, “Nursing Policy Research: Turning Evidence-Based Research into Health Policy.”
 She was inducted as a Fellow in the American Academy of Nursing in 2009, and is currently an honorary Senior Fellow at the Center for Health Outcomes and Policy Research, University of Pennsylvania.